-In comparison, to get a $1,000,000 cover in a whole life insurance, it will be very expensive and that’s why you usually don’t see million dollar whole life policies.
+In comparison, to get a $1,000,000 cover in a whole life insurance, it will be very expensive and that’s why you’ll see lesser of million dollar whole life policies.

 You’d see lower insured amounts instead which may be inadequate.

-However, modern-day whole life plans now include a multiplier.
+However, modern-day whole life plans now include a multiplier effect.

-For example, you can enjoy 3x of your basic sum assured during the multiplier period (e.g before 70 years old).
+For example, you can enjoy 3x of your basic sum assured during the multiplier period (e.g till 70 years old).
 After that, the coverage returns back to the basic sum assured.

-This is a combination of term and whole life insurance, so that you can get a higher payout during your income-generating years.
+This is like a combination of term and whole life insurance, so that you can get a higher payout during your most important years – the income-generating years.